ME495-EmbeddedSystems/homework-1-0nhc/inspection.md

        Constraints:
     ```

-12. Use the ROS command `ros2 interface show crazy_turtle_interfaces/srv/Switch` to retrieve a template/prototype for entering parameters for the `/switch` service on the command line.
+12. Use the ROS command `ros2 interface [proto] show crazy_turtle_interfaces/srv/Switch` to retrieve a template/prototype for entering parameters for the `/switch` service on the command line.
     ```
     turtlesim/Pose mixer # use a strange formula to set the new location of the turtle float32 x